raeeceip/CSV-reader/README.md

 # This is a simple CSV file reader that can be used to read CSV files and convert them into a series of json files, with the CHIP-OO07 format

+# How to Use:

+## - You must have python version > 2.8.0 installed

+## - Change the name 'test (2).csv' to the csv file you will be using and ensure it is in the same directory as the read.py script

+# How to Run:

+## - Open a terminal and navigate to the directory where the read.py script is located

+## - Run the command: python read.py

-# The CSV file must have the following format:
+## 1. The CSV file must have the following format:

-# 1. The first line must be the header, with the following columns:

-# - "Serial Number": the id of the NTF
+### - "Serial Number": the id of the NTF

-# - "File Name": the name of the NFT
+### - "File Name": the name of the NFT

-# - "UUID" : the unique id of the NFT

-# - "Gender": the gender of the NFT
+### - "Gender": the gender of the NFT

-# - "Description": the description of the NFT
+### - "Description": the description of the NFT

-# - "Image": the image of the NFT
+### - "Image": the image of the NFT

-# - "Attributes": the attributes of the NFT
+### - "Attributes": the attributes of the NFT

-## All in this particular order
+### All in this particular order

-# 2. Each line within the csv file must have its own unique values for each of these parameters , and cannot repeat
+## 2. Each line within the csv file must have its own unique values for each of these parameters , and cannot repeat

-# 3. For the intent of further changes to the values in the csv file, the script should be modified as follows:
+## 3. For the intent of further changes to the values in the csv file, the script should be modified as follows:

-# - The index of each header row must match its corresponding generator within the script.
+## - The index of each header row must match its corresponding generator within the script.
 That is to say that the first header must match index [0] in the script, and the second must match index[1] and so on

 ```